mropert/mropert.github.io/_posts/2025-05-07-making_games_tick_part3.md

 ---
 layout: post
 title: "What makes a game tick?
-Part 3"
+Part 3 - Scripted Ticks"
 tags: [cpp, gamedev]
 description: >
   Let's talk about game simulations.
 In this episode we bring up scripting and the challenges it brings to architecture.